nicholsonjohnc/ng-customizable-bootstrap/README.md

 * Committing to local branch and pushing to remote branch
 * Generating a pull request

-To illustrate these steps, let us create a "card" component.
+To illustrate these steps, let us create a card component.

 ### Creating a new Git branch